The most famous ship during and since the first world war. This German raider terrorized the Indian and Pacific Oceans for 3 months during WW1.

 Scale 1/96 Length 1.14m Beam 140mm Sailing weight 4.3kgs

-The plated fibreglass hull is the base for this model, along with the superstructure from computer printed 1mm plastic for the main assembly and a sheet of .5mm printed plastic adding the final sharpness to this elegant model.
+The plated fibreglass hull is the base for this model, along with the decks and superstructure from Laser cut 1.5mm.
+1mm & .5mm plastic for the main assembly and a set of laser etched plywood decks with etched planning adding the final sharpness to this elegant model.

 To add all the detail over 100 fittings cast in light alloy or plastic are included in the kit.
 Vacformed plastic mouldings take care of all the larger and more complex parts such as the many ships boats, funnels, vents and funnel bases.